carpentries-incubator/pangenomics/_episodes/09-tda-handson.md

 ~~~
 {: .output}

-In the code snippet above, we created a SimplexTree object named `st`.
-We then inserted three 1-simplices into the SimplexTree at filtration levels of 0.5, 0.8, and 1.2, respectively.
-The 1-simplices are defined by specifying their vertices as lists [v1, v2], where v1 and v2 are the indices of the vertices.

 > ## Note
 > If any lower-dimensional simplices are missing, GUDHI's SimplexTree will automatically complete them.
 For example, when inserting
 > the 1-simplex [1, 2] at filtration level 0.8, if the 0-simplex [1] or [2] was not already present, GUDHI will add it to the SimplexTree.
 {: .callout}

-This approach allows you to gradually build the simplicial complex by inserting simplices at different filtration levels, and GUDHI takes care of maintaining the necessary lower-dimensional simplices.
-Remember to provide clear instructions and explanations for each step and encourage learners to experiment with different filtration levels and simplex insertions to gain a better understanding of how GUDHI's SimplexTree handles complex construction and completion.
-> ## FIXME
-> Esta última indicación creo que más bien iría en Instructor Notes, no en el episodio.
-{: .caution}

 Now, you can use the `st.num_vertices()` and `st.num_simplices()` commands to see the number of vertices and simplices, respectively, in your simplicial complex stored in the st SimplexTree object.